For Image Rights, Licensing, Endorsements, Promotional & Other Commercial Projects,

 Nash Grier turned Internet & digital entertainment into mainstream media.
 With almost 30 million followers, he has amassed a following bigger than most countries.

 The 20-year-old digital influencer started his journey to worldwide notoriety by creating videos on the popular social media network Vine.
 From there, he has amassed a huge following on additional social media channels including YouTube, Instagram, Twitter, Facebook, and Snapchat.

 After moving to LA he found himself educating even major brands on the benefits of digital/Internet marketing versus traditional TV commercials or print ads.
 Soon he was bombarded with endorsements and began doing content deals with companies including

-Nordstrom, Virgin Mobile, MTV, M&Ms, Aquafina, Old Spice, and many more.
+Nordstrom, Virgin Mobile, MTV, Amazon, M&Ms, Aquafina, Old Spice, and many more.
 He started a clothing brand aside from his fan merch called UnitedXXVI, which did millions in retail sales for Aeropostale.
 The clothing deal landed Nash on his first Time Square billboard in 2015, and since has graced another on behalf of Awesomeness TV and NASDAQ in 2016.

 Since Nash has become mainstream, he has been a guest on Good Morning America and The View multiple times and has been named one of TIME Magazine’s 30 Most Influential People on the Internet in 2014 & 2015.
 He was also named one of TIME Magazine’s most influential teens.
 Grier was later invited to the White House Correspondents dinner by Arianna Huffington after being named and featured in HuffPost as the most popular kid in the world.
 Speaking to his worldwide fame, Nash was nominated for “Choice Web Star: Comedy” at the 2015 Teen Choice Awards, “Favorite Social Media Star” at the 2016 People’s Choice Awards, and “Choice Web Star: Male” at the 2016 Teen Choice Awards – awards that didn’t exist when his career began.